samsimon-github/m2pi.ca/content/authors/MahsaShirazi/_index.md

 - Graph Theory
 - Combinatorics
 - Linear Algebra
-- Running
+- Running and Painting

 # Your educational history, add as many as you want
 education:
   courses:
   - course: PhD - Mathematics
     institution: Univerisity of Regina
-  - course: BSc - Numerical Analysis
+  - course: BSc - Mathematics, Numerical Analysis
     institution: Shiraz University of Technology

 # Social/Academic Networking, delete any items you don't want to use